ConorHiggins/AudioLoop/README.md

 # Looper

 ## About
-Fun audio sequencer project written in Vue and using samples from FreeSound.org
+Fun audio sequencer project written in Vue and using samples from FreeSound.org.
+To test the sequencer, check out this repo and run `yarn serve`

 ![](http://g.recordit.co/ZdtbvlSpMI.gif)